What does a rebranding agency do?

-A rebranding agency specializes in strategic brand transformation—repositioning businesses through market research, competitive analysis, visual identity redesign, and messaging development.
-Unlike traditional design studios, rebranding agencies combine strategic consulting with creative execution to help companies enter new markets, attract different audiences, modernize outdated brands, or establish market leadership.
-Services typically include brand positioning strategy, logo and visual identity redesign, brand guidelines development, and implementation across all touchpoints including websites, marketing materials, and sales collateral.
+A rebranding agency specializes in strategic brand transformation, helping companies reposition through market research, competitive analysis, visual identity redesign, and messaging development.
+Unlike a general design studio, a rebranding agency combines strategic consulting with creative execution to help companies enter new markets, attract different audiences, modernize an outdated brand, or build credibility with investors and enterprise buyers.
+Services typically include brand positioning strategy, logo and visual identity redesign, brand guidelines, and rollout support across your website, marketing materials, and sales collateral.

 How much does a typical rebrand cost?